workshopdemos/doggos-gse/README.md

    - You can follow this [guide](https://stackoverflow.com/questions/52511778/how-to-install-openjdk-11-on-windows) to install Java on your machine in case of Windows.
 3. You have to have Zowe CLI v1 installed locally with a list of required CLI plugins:
    - [Zowe CLI](https://docs.zowe.org/v1.27.x/user-guide/cli-installcli#installing-zowe-cli-from-an-online-registry): `npm install -g @zowe/cli@6.40.2`.
+   - You have to disable to Secure Credential Store in the Zowe CLI: `zowe config reset CredentialManager`(just for the simplicity of the use case).
    - [Zowe Endevor CLI Plugin](https://www.npmjs.com/package/@broadcom/endevor-for-zowe-cli): `zowe plugins install @broadcom/endevor-for-zowe-cli@6.5.0`.
    - [Zowe Bridge for Git CLI Plugin](https://www.npmjs.com/package/@broadcom/endevor-bridge-for-git-for-zowe-cli): `zowe plugins install @broadcom/endevor-bridge-for-git-for-zowe-cli@2.4.1`.
      **Note: we need Zowe CLI with the plugins to be able to communicate with the mainframe and build the source code.**